AtobaAzul/UncompromisingMode/CONTRIBUTING.md

 &nbsp;

-Many thanks to the people on discord with the design, votes and discussions on what should make it in the mod collab.
+Many thanks to the people on Discord with the design, votes and discussions on what should make it into the mod collab.